ashokpanigrahi88/revenueanalysis/README.md

                                p_winamount=20)

- Note : Not sure I know this can be improved in many areas like :
+ Not sure I know this can be improved in many areas like :
    Creating tables with more indexes , partitions
    Load Utilities can be tuned : I have done few like Bulk / Batch  Loading